monkeyzoo-metaverse/technologies/README.md

 # MonkeyZoo Implemented Technologies

-This is the documentation on blockchain technologies that MonkeyZoo ltd. have directly Developed or sponsored or have implemented.
+This is the documentation on blockchain technologies that MonkeyZoo Ltd. have directly Developed, sponsored or have implemented.

 Royalty Splitting puzzle